AdobeDocs/experience-manager-guides.en/help/product-guide/cs-install-guide/custom-indexing.md

 ## Reindexing

 Reindexing is handled **automatically** by AEM as a Cloud Service when you deploy the index through Cloud Manager's CI/CD pipeline.

-No manual reindexing steps are required.
+Indexing is typically handled automatically.
+However, if the old data remains unsearchable even after correct deployment and the completion of the indexing process, a manual re‑index of the index should be performed once.

 ### What to Expect